Nestpebble/Liberty_MeshMess/README.md

 This board will allow you to try lots of different things.

-It accepts a Pro-micro, or can be used as a Pi-hat.
+It accepts an NRF52840 Pro-micro, or can be used as a Pi-hat.
 If you use the one with Ellis Pi-land attached, you can also use a Pi-Pico.

 Why is it called Liberty?
 Because it accepts all your modules, almost regardless of type.